1994-2014 | 2015-2019

 There are various cameos and nods to earlier films, as well as references to The Fresh Prince of Bel-Air.
 One of the best is that the magic carpet makes a sandcastle in the desert that is identical to the Disney Logo while later one of Princess Jasmine's maps shows the lands of Disneyland.

-The first time the phrase 'diamond in the rough' is used in a Disney film is in Mary Poppins and used to describe Burt, as played by Dick van Dyke6.
-Frank Welker reprises his minor roles as the voice of Rajah the tiger, Apu the monkey and the Cave of Wonders, the first time in a live-action adaptation that an actor plays the same role in the original animation, though it would not be until the following film that a main role is reprised.
+The first time the phrase 'diamond in the rough' is used in a Disney film is in Mary Poppins and used to describe Bert, as played by Dick van Dyke6.
+Frank Welker reprises his minor roles as the voice of Rajah the tiger, Abu the monkey and the Cave of Wonders, the first time in a live-action adaptation that an actor plays the same role in the original animation, though it would not be until the following film that a main role is reprised.